newdoug/mlc/README.txt

 Start with something similar to the actual algorithm.
 Also try bad transformations to see if anything easy somehow works Aes, chacha20, rsa, etc.

+Idea if not already mentioned above: If we can get any kind of information about what the plaintext is underneath a given ciphertext, it could make other attacks more feasible like chosen plaintext or simply brute forcing keys (can at least verify if any blocks *might* have successfully been decrypted (if looks like the right kind of plaintext we determined)).

 # Commands